sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Certification Management (Business Process)

-The process of managing and overseeing certifications or qualifications held by individuals or entities, including tracking expiry dates, renewals, and compliance requirements.
+**Certification Management:** The process of managing and overseeing certifications or qualifications held by individuals or entities, including tracking expiry dates, renewals, and compliance requirements.

 ```{list-table}
 :header-rows: 1